brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 Java
 -----

-You can download jar files directly from `release page <https://github.com/Andrey1994/brainflow/releases>`_
+You are able to download jar files directly from `release page <https://github.com/Andrey1994/brainflow/releases>`_

 .. compound::